The US Army CID Report of Investigation of the Presidio Case

 The CID investigators then cite the Pamfiloff / Gallant led SFPD raid of the Aquinos’ apartment on 14th August 1987 (CID Report, pages 37-48) but omit that: (a) it did not find any evidence of child sex abuse material (or criminal act material) that would fit a Satanic Panic or a ritual abuse pre-framing; and (b) that the Aquinos were successful with their formal complaint, and the SFPD had reassigned Pamfiloff and Gallant to the vice / gambling squad.
 Alleged child victim interviews are all redacted (CID Report pages, 48-55).
 Alleged child lineups are noted and allowed to stand - even though there was no positive identification of LTC Dr Aquino or Lilith Aquino (CID Report pages, 55-56).
 When it couldn’t get the answers it wanted the CID investigators then shifted the timeframe of the alleged offences to June-July 1986 (CID Report, pages, 56-57).
 The CID investigators then cite an alleged incident with a redacted informant who can now be identified - and who was ideologically motivated to mis-portray Dr Aquino and to make false allegations against him (CID Report, page 57).
 The CID investigators then use United States v Lemere 16 M.J.
 682 (ACMR 1983) as a precedent for their investigation and for UMCJ titling of LTC Dr Aquino (CID Report, pages 57-58).

 The CID investigators then note that the Applicant / Complainant Captain Larry Adams-Thompson contacted the FBI about 45 minutes after seeing LTC Dr Michael and Lilith Aquino at the PX post office on the Presidio military base on 12th August 1987 (CID Report, page 59).
 The CID investigators then detail the interview the next day of the Adams-Thompson’s child Kinsey - the alleged victim (CID Report, pages 59-61); follow-up interviews with Captain Adams-Thompson in 1989 (CID Report, pages 61-64).
-These are all redacted - as per the Smoking Gun Test noted above in qualitative process tracing.
+These are all redacted - as per the Smoking Gun Test noted above in qualitative process tracing that the CID was unable to meet.
+Their omission (like an unobservable and hidden black box) allows pattern evidence and probing to be used in qualitative process tracing instead, to critically assess and to evaluate the CID’s evidentiary base and its argumentation that the formal investigation team adopted - and then briefed the SFPD, the FBI, other law enforcement agencies, and the Staff Judge Advocate on.

 The CID investigators then deal with SFPD released evidence from the Pamfiloff / Gallant raid of the Aquinos (CID Report, 65-66).
-They then detail crime scene analysis of a Baptist Church in Hopland, CA and a Presidio military base bunker (CID Report, 66-68) in which murders are alleged to have occurred and been witnessed by informants - but no independent verification or evidence is found.
-Whilst this could be a still unsolved murder case it is also probably more an example of the CID investigators being highly selective about their allegations and evidence - whilst stating that the allegations are not sufficient to be upheld - and then just ignoring this.
+Inspector Gary Pamfiloff of the SFPD’s Juvenile Division led the raid on the basis of criminal intelligence summarised by the SFPD’s Sandi Gallant, who had a side hustle consulting on the “occult cop” seminar and training circuit.
+The crime scene description is adversarial (such as the bedroom and kitchen being in disarray).
+They then detail crime scene analysis of a Baptist Church in Hopland, CA and a Presidio military base bunker (CID Report, page 66-68) in which murders and staged ritual abuse of children are alleged to have occurred and been witnessed by de-identified informants - but no independent verification or evidence is found.
+There are significant inconsistencies noted about the Baptist Church and the nearby ponds: the physical conditions of the ponds don’t match the de-identified informant testimony, and the alleged witnessed murders do not result in any recovered bodies or independent forensic corroboration.
+Whilst this could be a still unsolved murder case (the ritual abuse narrative of the Presidio’s bunkers fit a Satanic Panic narrative that is repeated in television programs in the United States and also the United Kingdom - thus being primarily a police or law enforcement belief about the reality of criminal Satanism and ritual abuse at the time) it is also probably more an example of the CID investigators being highly selective about their allegations and evidence - whilst stating that the allegations are not sufficient to be upheld - and then just ignoring this.
+Significant police and law enforcement equipment, resources, time and staff are used here in what ultimately was a fruitless search - but neither the de-identified informants nor the police and law enforcement personnel are ever held accountable.

 Other alleged child victims are interviewed - and the details are very understandably redacted as sensitive information (CID Report, pages 86-87).
 Two subsequent interviews are briefly noted that in fact show that Satanic Panic era contagion effects are possibly occurring due to LTC Dr Aquino’s media profile noted above (CID Report, page 87).
 The CID investigators then note an important interview with Linda Blood (CID Report, pages 88-89) who LTC Dr Aquino would sue via the Warner Books publication of The New Satanists (settled out of court in Dr Michael and Lilith Aquino’s favour with a sealed record); a further source that the CID uses to corroborate Captain Larry Adams-Thompson (CID Report page 89); and with lawyer Cynthia Angel (CID Report page 90 - which Tim Tate also focused on in pages 162-64 of his book Children For The Devil) who alleges being the victim of a kidnapping that has Satanic Panic themes consistent with the Geraldo Rivera Satanism special and ritual abuse exponents.